danragnar/doc-vectorize/README.md

 ```
 streamlit run ui.py
 ```
-- Upload and ingest new documents.
+- Upload and ingest new documents (stored locally for download).
-- Enter queries to search locally or query with AI.
+- Enter separate search queries and AI questions for precise control.
+- Download original documents from search results.
 - Access at http://localhost:8501 (default).

 ## Requirements